stacks-network/docs/docs/nodes-and-miners/digitalocean.md

 ## Introduction

 This is a step by step guide to deploy the [Stacks Blockchain on DigitalOcean](https://marketplace.digitalocean.com/apps/stacks-blockchain).

-Code is hosted on this [Github repository](https://github.com/stacks-network/stacks-blockchain-docker).
+Build code is hosted on this [Github repository](https://github.com/stacksfoundation/stacks-machine-images) using the [methods from here](https://github.com/stacks-network/stacks-blockchain-docker)

 ## Steps